arcturus10/AndroidKeyboard/README.md

 # Android Keyboard (ADB)
 ### Did you ever think of writing something great on your Android Device?
 The task is not as easy as it seems.
 You'd type with a small virtual keyboard, covering more than half of your device’s screen.
 > ## But now you can!
-By simply using the power of your PC's keyboard and a simple app, you can **unleash the power of Android device**.
+By simply using the power of your PC's keyboard and a simple app, you can **unleash the power of your Android device**.
 Android Keyboard helps you make the most of your day by allowing you to send keystrokes to your Android device using **ADB**
 <hr>